FuegoDel/f_esxblacklistedweapons/README.md

 # Configuration

-1 : Through client.lua file you can configure all the blacklisted weapon names you want, feel free to remove or add anything in the table
+1 : Through server.lua file you can configure all the blacklisted weapon names you want, feel free to remove or add anything in the table

 2 : fill your discord webhook to the webhook variable